 So I guess it all boils down to the level of Muay Thai guy takedown defense since he would have a tremendous advantage fighting in a stand-up.
-Another factor would be how fast the BJJ guy is at taking someone down in spite of a kicks and punches he would receive in the process.
+That means a fighter would have to learn some more skills outside of his regular style.
+Another factor would be how fast and agile is a Bjj guy at taking someone down.
+And how many strikes he can withstand in the process of doing so.

 Muay Thai is very effective in stand-up striking and Bjj is an excellent grappling style.
 In my opinion, both styles perform best when combined.
 This approach helps to make a complete fighter, capable of fighting both in stand-up and on the ground.